supsm/Brunnera-Shaders/README.md

 ## Feature highlights

+- Chromatic aberration

+- Depth-of-field

+- Interlacing effect

+- Somewhat realistic noise

+- Realistic tonemaps from real cameras

+- Most of Forget-me-not's features, including:

   - seasons! be immersed in your world as the seasons change over time

   - HDR, bloom, and tone mapping

   - dramatic skies with atmospheric scattering and custom realistic clouds

   - water waves and reflections

   - support for PBR, with hundreds of built-in default materials

   - contact-hardening variable penumbra shadows

   - advanced anti-aliasing (TAA)

 ## Credits